norcalbiostat/prof_website/content/home/teaching.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Last updated May, 2023'
+  label = 'Last updated January, 2024'
 +++

 I teach the following courses at Chico State.
 The term where I last taught that class is listed in parentheses.